Intelligent-Silicon/AutoUnattend/README.md

-processorArchitecture="amd64" represents 64bit CPU's made by Intel and AMD. publicKeyToken="31bf3856ad364e35" represents the "token" for a public key used to sign a dll or .net assembly by Microsoft to help mitigate dll/assembly hijacking during the Windows installation process. language="neutral" indicates that the UI (User Interface) language should be determined by the system's default language settings specified in the Component "Microsoft-Windows-International-Core-WinPE" versionScope="nonSxS" refers to "Non-SxS" aka Non Side-by-Side dll's or assemblies, which is another attempt to mitigate the effects of dll/assembly hijacking during the Windows installation process. refer to DLLs that are loaded into a memory space without the use of the Windows Side-by-Side technology, helping to maintain
+processorArchitecture="amd64" represents 64bit CPU's made by Intel and AMD. publicKeyToken="31bf3856ad364e35" represents the "token" for a public key used to sign a dll or .net assembly by Microsoft to help mitigate dll/assembly hijacking during the Windows installation process. language="neutral" indicates that the UI (User Interface) language should be determined by the system's default language settings specified in the Component "Microsoft-Windows-International-Core-WinPE" versionScope="nonSxS" refers to "Non-SxS" aka Non Side-by-Side dll's or assemblies, which is another attempt to mitigate the effects of dll/assembly hijacking during the Windows installation process.
 ```

 "31bf3856ad364e35" is a 16-character hexadecimal PublicKeyToken string used by Microsoft to sign dll's and assemblies in the .NET Framework.
 It's similiar to the dwflag ```LOAD_LIBRARY_REQUIRE_SIGNED_TARGET``` used with the [LoadLibraryEx Windows API (Application Programmer Interface)](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa) in an attempt to mitigate the hijacking of dll's and assemblies as described [here](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-security).